 Expecting a tax refund this year?
-Lucky you!
-But before you let that refund burn a hole in your pocket (and then go out and buy yourself a new pair of jeans), let's talk about a few ways to set yourself up for longer-term financial success.
+Don’t let it burn a hole in your pocket.
+Here are 5 ways to use that money to set yourself up for financial success.

 The tax deadline is a month behind us now.
 If you haven’t already received it, that long-awaited tax refund is probably headed your way soon!
 But don’t get caught treating that check as extra spending cash for a splurge at the mall.
 Give your refund a better purpose.